Guide & File is a new tool developed by the Maryland Courts to help you complete court forms online.

 When the court enters a judgment in your favor, you have to take steps to collect the money.

 In order to garnish a person’s wages, bank account, or seize personal property or real estate, you will need information about the debtor’s employment, bank account, and property.
 You can get this information by way of the Judgment Debtor Information Sheet, written interrogatories (questions), or have the person appear in court to answer under oath.
+NOTE: A person may not be compelled to appear in person for an examination in order to enforce a money judgment resulting from a small claims action (amount sued for was $5,000 or less, exclusive of interest, costs, and attorney fees).

 DC-CV-083: I need my landlord to make repairs.